 Announcement due to the spread of the coronavirus SARS-CoV-2

-Due to the serious developments in regards to the Corona virus and in an attempt to slow down the spread of the disease, the Senate of Berlin has decided to cancel all academic conferences, workshops and public lectures until at least 20 July 2020.
+Due to the serious developments in regards to the Corona virus and in an attempt to slow down the spread of the disease, the Senate of Berlin has decided to cancel all academic conferences, workshops and public lectures for at least the winter semester 20/21.
 Unfortunately, our scheduled events at re:work are all affected and will have to be postponed.

 Kollaborative Plattform zur Konzeption der Alltagsgeschichte im Anschluss an Alf Lüdtke (1943-2019)